 I’ve been hearing a lot of people talking about this company through social media and some promotions that some of the members of the program have in play.

-The reason why you are probably here is that you have seen some of the promotions that I’ve seen and want to learn more about this opportunity also to see if it is a scam or legitimate?
+The reason why you are probably here is that you have seen some of the promotions that I’ve seen and want to learn more about this opportunity also to see if it is a scam or legitimate.

-It’s a good idea that you’re here on my review today because I’ve just got done researching everything about this company and opportunity and published my finding here for you to discover if this program is right for you or not.
+It’s a good idea that you’re here on my article today because I’ve just got done researching everything about this company and opportunity and published my finding here for you to discover if this program is right for you or not.

 My NetQube Company Overview